 Besides the psychology and physical aspects there are also financial advantages to buying diamonds for investment purposes which we'll show below.
-But first thing first -
+But first things first.

 Diamond investment should fall into your category of alternative investments with all it entails.
 This means that they should be a small portion of your portfolio etc.

 The idea is actually quite simple.
 As we mentioned, investing in diamonds is based on the fact that diamonds are physical commodities.
 As such, you can easily buy them everywhere, even online.
 The recommendations below are the basic guidelines, a how to invest in diamonds tips and tricks if you wish.
-But most important we also cover the risks so please read thoroughly till the end.
+But most important we also cover the risks:

 Learn the basics

 You should start at the beginning.
 Learn the basics, the diamond language.
 Start with the 4Cs of Diamonds.
-If you had your mind set on investing in colored diamonds then we highly recommend reading Colored Diamond Investment in our Buying Guide section.
+If you had your mind set on investing in colored diamonds then we highly recommend reading Colored Diamond Investment.